geeksintheweeds/cloud-journey/4. Governance in Azure/README.md

 ![asb](images/azurebenchmarkcontrolscoverage.jpg)

 ## Key Points
+* Built-in Azure Policy Initiatives provide opinionated benchmarks of Azure technical controls that align to most common control frameworks to allow an organization to quickly audit their azure estate
+* Azure Policy cannot audit or enforce non-azure and non-technical controls
+* Built-in Azure Policy Initiatives do not enforce most controls
 * Order of Evaluation
     * All policies that would apply to a resource are aggregated and evaluated at once resulting in cumulative most restrictive
 	* Disabled --> Append/Modify --> Deny --> Audit